flaredata/flaredata.github.io/_posts/2016-10-20-tpch-sequential.md

 Why single-core?
 Quoting Paul Barham via [Frank McSherry](http://www.frankmcsherry.org/graph/scalability/cost/2015/01/15/COST.html): "You can have a second computer once you’ve shown you know how to use the first one".
 Premature scale-out has immediate drawbacks in terms of higher datacenter and operating costs, and inefficient use of energy may have consequences as far-reaching as contributing to global warning.

-All numbers below in milliseconds (ms), measured on a single core, after pre-loading the data into memory.
+All numbers below are in milliseconds (ms), measured on a single core, after pre-loading the data into memory.
 We show results first for the SF1 dataset (1 GB), then for SF10 (10 GB).

 <style type="text/css">
 table {